 It took me a long time and lots of abandoned drafts to finish a proper book, but I eventually wrote Out of the Blue a few years ago.
 The idea came to me after seeing Lynx’s Angels Will Fall advert, making it possibly the only novel ever to have been inspired by a deodorant advert.
 I originally wrote it as a short story set in Barcelona, forgot about it for a few years, then decided to rewrite it as a YA novel set in Edinburgh.

-It’s about a 16-year-old girl, Jaya, who is dealing with her mother’s death and her ex-girlfriend’s disappearance while angels fall all across the world, and what happens to her when she finds the first ever angel to survive the crash down to earth.
-It takes place during the Edinburgh Festival, and also features a strange cult, a West Highland Terrier, and lots of biscuits.
-It’s about grief and guilt, what people believe and what they want to believe . . . and I really hope you like it!
+It’s about a 16-year-old girl, Jaya, who is dealing with her mother’s death and her ex-girlfriend’s disappearance while angels fall all across the world, and what happens to her when she finds the first-ever angel to survive the crash down to earth.
+It takes place during the Edinburgh Festival and also features a strange cult, a West Highland Terrier, and lots of biscuits.
+It’s about grief and guilt, what people believe and what they want to believe . . .

 It’s the kind of story I would have loved to read as a teenager—full of court intrigue, forbidden romance, and plenty of twists—which is why I started writing in the first place.
 I remember scouring the shelves of my Floridian high school library, looking for books that matched an idea I’d had only to realize it didn’t actually exist yet.
 I started writing my first story that day and I haven’t stopped since.

 Currently, I live in New York City with my dog, Neville (named after another quietly brave soul).
 When I’m not writing, you can find me trying to make a dent in my precariously tall TBR pile, brewing endless pots of coffee, or experimenting with new baking recipes.
 Today, I’m taking a shot at orange anise shortbread, so keep your fingers crossed for me!